 But, New York in all its craziness and insanity is one of those truly magical cities that totally ensnares you the moment you get there and continues to live with you long after you leave.
-It’s hard to narrow down all it has to offer but if you only have a few days, don’t miss these fun activities to do with your kids in New York City, the city that never sleeps.
+There are so many things to do in the city including amusement parks, art museums, dance performances, and baseball games.
+This makes it hard to narrow down, but if you only have a few days, don’t miss these fun activities and popular attractions to visit with your kids and teens in New York City, the city that never sleeps.
 And bonus!
 Once you’re done, they’ll be sure to!

 Walk The Highline

 Once an elevated freight rail line that operated above the streets of the city’s West Side, the Highline is now a unique elevated public park and walking trail that runs from Gansevoort and Washington to 30th and 12th, or from the West Village, through Chelsea, and up to Hudson Yards.
 With beautiful gardens full of distinctive plants bordering the trail and street art decorating the buildings that border it on each side, the park is really a combo hiking trail and art exhibit.
 It offers stunning views of the city, and takes you right past two other stops on our list – the Chelsea Market and the World Trade Center Memorial.